gregorias/grzegorzssiteblocker/DEV.md

 ## Testing

-1. Run `npx webpack` to create an unpacked bundle in `dist/`.
-2. Run `npx playwright test` to run automated tests.
+1. Run `just test` to run automated tests.

 ## Building

-1. Run `npx webpack` to create an unpacked bundle in `dist/`.
+1. Run `just build` to create an unpacked bundle in `dist/`.
 2. Run `dev/bin/package` to produce the Chrome extension zip file in `build/`.

 ## Release & distribution